 - Fair and Responsible Remuneration: The Remuneration Committee of the Board reviews and approves compensation for all employees and appointees.
 The Remuneration Committee is responsible for setting Burford’s remuneration policy which is consistent with effective risk management.

-- Effective Shareholder Relations: The Board oversees the creation and deliver to shareholders of communication about the performance and status of the business.
-The annual report is the principal vehicle for that communication along with the interim report and periodic updates.
+- Effective Shareholder Relations: The Board’s general practice is to disclose publicly adequate materials relevant to Burford’s performance whenever is necessary or practical.
 The Board provides the AGM as a forum for shareholders to exercise their rights as well as supervising a robust investor relations program.

 The above does not purport to be an exhaustive summary of all the actions taken by Burford in adhering to the Code.